pa11y/pa11y-webservice/README.md

 There are many ways to contribute to Pa11y Webservice, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.

 If you're ready to contribute some code, you'll need to clone the repo and get set up as outlined in the [setup guide](#setup).
-Because of the nature of the test scripts, you will need to use the configuration files rather than environment-variable configuration method - this means you will need to run `cp config/test.sample.json config/test.json` if you haven't done so already.
-For the test suite to run, you'll need to manually start the application in test mode with:
+To run the test suite, remember to copy its config file with `cp config/test.sample.json config/test.json` if you haven't done so already!
+Manually start the application in test mode with:

 ```sh
 NODE_ENV=test node index.js